grpc/proposal/A120-postquantum-cryptography.md

 The gRPC TLS stacks must prefer the X25519-MLKEM768 key exchange group over non-PQC-safe groups.
 The current defaults vary per language.
 Notably, this is a **prefer**, not a **require**, so we can allow for graceful fallback from a PQC-safe cipher to the previous defaults (e.g. to allow interop with old applications).
 In the TLS handshake, key exchange groups are negotiated as follows, per [RFC8446](https://datatracker.ietf.org/doc/html/rfc8446#section-4.2.7): the client sends an ordered list of key exchange groups that it supports, and the server selects a key exchange group from that list.
 The RFC does not specify whether the client or server preference should "win".
 In BoringSSL, the server selects the first item in the client list that it supports.
 However, in Go, the server preferences are preferred.

 In the case where the security library is already preferring PQC, we will not take over the defaults.
-In the case that the underlying security libraries are not already preferring PQC, gRPC will take an opinionated default of {X25519-MLKEM768, x25519, secp256r1, secp384r1, secp521r1}.
+In the case that the underlying security libraries are not already preferring PQC, gRPC will take an opinionated default of {X25519-MLKEM768, X25519, P-256, P-384, P-521}.
+MLKEM1024 will be added to this list when widely supported.

 Further, each gRPC language implementation will have way to set key exchange groups.